 Reaching and exceeding your sales quotas or goals is much easier when you have a healthy and consistent source of lead generation.

 While some sales professionals have their leads supplied to them, not everyone is so lucky.
-Many people need to actively prospect for new leads to keep their funnels full.
+Many people need to actively prospect for new leads that match their ideal customer profile to keep their funnels full.

-The best way to do that is to develop a sales prospecting process to capture a steady stream of leads while ensuring you don’t waste time on the wrong activities.
+The best way to do that is to develop a sales prospecting process to capture a steady stream of good fit leads while ensuring you don’t waste time on the wrong prospecting activities.

 To do that as effectively as possible, here are six sales prospecting techniques that’ll help fill the top of your sales funnel.